 Speaking: Talking to others to convey information effectively.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 - Resource Conservationist

 In 2016, there was an estimated number of 22,300 jobs in the United States for Soil and Water Conservationist.
 New jobs are being produced at a rate of 6.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Soil and Water Conservationist by 2026.
-There will be an estimated 2,000 positions for Soil and Water Conservationist per year.
+The BLS estimates 2,000 yearly job openings in this field.